JetBrains/kotlin-web-site/docs/topics/inheritance.md

 }
 ```

 The `override` modifier is required for `Circle.draw()`.
-If it were missing, the compiler would complain.
+If it's missing, the compiler will complain.
 If there is no
 `open` modifier on a function, like `Shape.fill()`, declaring a method with the same signature in a subclass is not allowed,
 either with `override` or without it.
 The `open` modifier has no effect when added to members of a final class – a class
 without an `open` modifier.